 Conrad is currently working as a TV Lit Manager and Development Executive at Meridian Artists, a literary management company with offices in Canada and the United States.
 Originally from Canada, Conrad made the move to Los Angeles over five years ago where he attended the University of Southern California’s Peter Stark Producing Program.
 After attaining his masters in film & TV producing, Conrad went on to work in both TV lit management at New Wave Entertainment, and TV production at Motion Theory Films.
 Conrad currently heads the Los Angeles offices of Meridian Artists and reps TV writers in both the comedy and drama space.
 Conrad boasts a successful short, Giri, starring Lauren Mary Kim (Star Trek), in which he produced and wrote.
 Conrad is also the founder of the popular website www.filmescape.com, an online resource and encyclopedia for learning anything related to the film and television industry.
 FilmEscape is deigned to give people a go-to place online to answer all their questions pertaining to the entertainment business.
 Full Bio »

 So you’ve finally fleshed out your ideas for your next TV project and you’re off to the races developing your next screenplay.
-While working on your series, you’re constantly reminded of the one thing that every executive looks for: CHARACTER CHARACTER CHARACTER.
+While working on your pilot, you’re constantly reminded of the one thing that every executive looks for: CHARACTER CHARACTER CHARACTER.
 Every executive says they want to read compelling characters.
 But what exactly does that mean?
-And how does one accomplish this?
+And how do you accomplish this?

 Conrad Will Utilize the Following Character Case Studies: